vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: get_current_environment()

-      This method is called by the wrapper to detect which core is currently running in the current context.
+      This method is called by the module to detect which environment is currently running in the current context.

       :returns: An :class:`EnvironmentData`-object representing the currently active environment in the current context.

    .. py:method:: push_environment(env)

-      This method is called by the wrapper to change the currently active core.
+      This method is called by the module to change the currently active environment.
 It should behave like a stack.

       :param id: The :class:`EnvironmentData` to enable in the current context.

    .. py:method:: pop_environment()

-      This method is called by the wrapper to remove the currently selected core from the current context.
+      This method is called by the module to remove the currently selected core from the current context.

       :returns: The :class:`EnvironmentData`-object that has just been popped or None if no ID was active.